yoavnir/specs2016/README.md

 * --stats -- output statistics on run time, and records read, and on records written.
 * --inFile or -i -- get the input records from a file rather than standard input
 * --outFile or -o -- write the output records to a file rather than standard output
+* --spaceWS -- Makes the program treat the only spaces as the default word separator.
+Otherwise all locale-defined whitespace is treated as the default word separator.

 Spec Units
 ==========